nheesele/account_receivables_analysis/README.md

  - Offer incentives or extended credit to reliable regions (e.g., Country 391).
 4. **Prepare for seasonality**: Build cash reserves in low-volume periods and intensify collections during peak months.
 5. **Monitor high-risk customers** identified in the segmentation for proactive follow-up.

+> *This analysis serves as a foundational step.
+Once the key drivers are well understood, the business can further develop predictive models or early warning systems if needed.*

 **Author**: Nhi Le